viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 ---
 title: Build a Line-following Robot with only a Webcam
 summary: Instructions to build a line-following robot that uses a webcam to track lines.
 authors:
     - Jessamy Taylor
 date: 2022-08-18
 ---

-# How to build a line following robot with only a webcam
+# How to build a line following robot with just a rover and a webcam
 Many line follower robots rely on a dedicated array of infrared sensors to follow a dark line on a light background or a light line on a dark background.
 This tutorial uses a standard webcam in place of these sensors, and allows a robot to follow a line of any color that is at least somewhat different from the background.